tino926/file_tool_scripts/video_proc/README.md

 3. Place the `deal_video.py` file in the directory containing the video files and their corresponding subtitle files.
 4. Run the script by executing `python deal_video.py` from the command line.

+## frames_to_video.py

+This Python script is designed to convert a series of JPEG images into a video file.
+It's particularly useful for creating videos from a sequence of frames, such as those extracted from a video file.
+The script uses FFmpeg for the conversion process, ensuring high-quality video output.

+### Features

+- Automatically sorts JPEG files in the specified directory to ensure the correct order of frames.
+- Constructs a temporary text file for the FFmpeg concat demuxer, which is used to concatenate the frames into a video.
+- Allows customization of the output video's frames per second (FPS) and resolution.
+- Cleans up the temporary text file after the video has been created.

+### Usage

+1. Ensure you have Python installed on your system.
+2. Install the required Python packages by running `pip install ffmpeg-python`.
+3. Modify the `IMGDIR` variable in the script to point to the directory containing your JPEG images.
+4. Optionally, adjust the `FPS` variable to change the video's frames per second.
+5. Run the script by executing `python frames_to_video.py` from the command line.

+This script is a valuable tool for video processing tasks, enabling the creation of videos from a series of images with ease.

 ## Configuration